Safeguarding and Child Protection Policy

 Multi Agency Working

-Staff at East Wichel Community Primary School and Nursery understand the importance of our role to work in partnership with other agencies and that we have a shared and equal duty to safeguard and promote the welfare of children.
-If there are safeguarding or child protection concerns, all staff should be aware of how to make a referral in the unusual circumstances that the DSL or deputies are not available.
+Staff at East Wichel Primary School & Nursery understand the importance of our role to work in partnership with other agencies and that we have a shared and equal duty to safeguard and promote the welfare of children.
+If there are safeguarding or child protection concerns, referrals should be made by the DSL (or Deputy DSL) to Children and Families, Contact Swindon by phone (01793 464646 or if out of hours 01793 436699) following up with a referral on a Request for Help and Support (RHS).

 If there is immediate risk then a call must be made to Police.

-All situations where rape of a child has been disclosed contact with Police must be made.
+All situations where rape of a child has been disclosed then contact with Police must be made.

-At East Wichel Community Primary School and Nursery all staff will understand the age and meaning of consent.
+At East Wichel Primary School & Nursery all staff will understand the age and meaning of consent.

-East Wichel Community Primary School and Nursery will co-operate with any child protection enquiries including statutory safeguarding assessments conducted by children’s social care: [name of school] will ensure representation at single and multi-agency meetings such as integrated support plan meetings, initial and review child protection conferences and core group meetings.
+East Wichel Primary School & Nursery will co-operate with any child protection enquiries including statutory safeguarding assessments conducted by children’s social care: East Wichel Primary School & Nursery will ensure representation at single and multi-agency meetings such as integrated support plan meetings, initial and review child protection conferences and core group meetings.

-Where a pupil/student is subject to a multi-agency child protection plan or a multi-agency risk assessment conference (MARAC) meeting, East Wichel Community Primary School and Nursery will contribute to any information requests.
+Where a pupil/student is subject to a multi-agency meeting, East Wichel Primary School & Nursery will contribute to any information requests.

-East Wichel Community Primary School and Nursery will use the Swindon Safeguarding Partnership Policy on resolution of professional disagreements relating to safeguarding and protection of children in all cases where escalation is required, to achieve the right outcome for children.
+East Wichel Primary School & Nursery will use the Swindon Safeguarding Partnership Policy on resolution of professional disagreements relating to safeguarding and protection of children in all cases where escalation is required, to achieve the right outcome for children.

 Exclusions